⚡ Quick Answer

 Clear Mascara vs Waterproof Mascara for Curl

-The trade-off is removal.
+But the trade-off is removal.
 Waterproof formulas can be:

 - Harsher on lashes